 Online companies utilising demographics to focus their reach and appeal to a specific audience is nothing new, which is why the artistic design of websites has become increasingly important.
 Sports websites have taken similar approaches to deploying artwork which appeals more to their target audiences.
 In the United States, for example, over 65% of those regularly viewing online content for the major sports are male, which means that most sites have implemented designs and imagery which men are likely to find most appealing.

-Website designers and online companies are increasingly reliant on the careful study of data metrics, harvesting demographics provided by online tracking services like Alexa and Google Analytics.
+The typical website design studio is increasingly reliant on the careful study of data metrics, harvesting demographics provided by online tracking services like Alexa and Google Analytics.
 By identifying key metrics for site visitors such as age and gender, website designers can then do additional research, even exploring what kind of artwork and colour schemes have greater appeal for specific groups.
 This information can then be used to shape the design of websites, focusing design to have greater appeal towards those specific groups.

 The Art Versus Design Debate.